This post may contain affiliate links. Please see our disclosure policy.

 This Peanut Butter Soup recipe is inspired by West African Peanut Soup and has a lot of similar ingredients, but with a bit of a Caribbean twist.
 It’s a hearty soup full of vegetables, savory flavor, and a bit of spice.
 Top with cilantro and chopped peanuts, and serve with rice for a delicious meal.

-For more soup recipes, try my Creamy Heirloom Tomato Soup and Bacon Cauliflower Soup!
+For more soup recipes, try my Dutch Oven Chicken Noodle Soup, Creamy Heirloom Tomato Soup and Loaded Baked Potato Soup!

 I have such a strong connection to this recipe.
 When I studied abroad, I went to Ghana for 5 days and ate everything I could get my hands on.
 I fell in love with banku, jollof rice, fufu, and this creamy peanut soup (also known as groundnut soup).